Maladzyechna: Late modern period

+World War II

-On September 17, 1939, Maladziečna was occupied by the Red Army and, on 14 November 1939, incorporated into the Byelorussian SSR.
-On 4 December 1939, Maladziečna became a part of the newly formed Vileyka Voblast of the Byelorussian SSR.
+On 17 September 1939, Maladzyechna was occupied by the Red Army and, on 14 November 1939, incorporated into the Byelorussian SSR.
+On 4 December 1939, Maladzyechna became a part of the newly formed Vileyka Region of the Byelorussian SSR.
 The NKVD expropriated the local school for teachers and set up one of its concentration camps there.

-From 25 June 1941 until 5 July 1944, Maladziečna was occupied by Nazi Germany and administered as a part of the Generalbezirk Weißruthenien of Reichskommissariat Ostland.
-The new German authorities sent most of the local Jewish inhabitants to the German concentration camps throughout occupied Europe.
-In addition, the German Wehrmacht has set up the infamous Stalag 342 for the Soviet prisoners of war there, in which at least 30,000 people were killed.
+From 25 June 1941 until 5 July 1944, Maladzyechna was occupied by Nazi Germany and administered as a part of the Generalbezirk Weißruthenien of Reichskommissariat Ostland.
+On 13 and 18 July, the German Sonderkommando 7a and Einsatzkommando 9 committed massacres of some 100 people, almost entirely Jews.
+In June 1942, the Jewish ghetto was liquidated with some 700 Jews massacred near the city by the Sicherheitsdienst, and then some 25–30 Jews from a local forced labour camp were massacred on 7 September 1942, and the camp was eventually dissolved in July 1943 with the remaining Jews deported to Wilejka.

+In 1941, the German Wehrmacht relocated the Dulag 112 prisoner-of-war camp from Orany to Mołodeczno, but it was soon relocated elsewhere and replaced by the infamous Stalag 342.
+Stalag 342 held Soviet POWs, and at least 30,000 people were killed.

-On 5 July 1944, the advancing Red Army liberated Maladziečna in the course of the Vilnius Offensive.
+On 5 July 1944, the advancing Red Army recaptured Maladzyechna in the course of the Vilnius Offensive.
 The town resumed its status as a part of the Byelorussian SSR.
 The heavy damage that Vileyka suffered during the war made it unsuitable to perform the role of the administrative centre, thus Maladzyechna, which was located only 20 kilometres away from Vileyka, became the new administrative centre when the civilian control was restored in the BSSR on 20 September 1944.

+Post-war period

-Maladzyechna Voblast also survived the 1954 reform which halved the amount of Voblasts in the BSSR, but on 20 January 1960, the Voblast was disestablished, and the town of Maladzyechna became part of the modern Minsk Voblast, in which it remains today as part of the Republic of Belarus.
+Molodechno Region also survived the 1954 reform which halved the amount of regions in the BSSR, but on 20 January 1960, the Region was disestablished, and the town of Maladzyechna became part of the modern Minsk Region, in which it remains today as part of the Republic of Belarus.